davidlazar/PircBot/README.md

 # About

-PircBot is a framework for writing IRC bots in Java.
+PircBot' (this project; pronounced "PircBot prime") is a framework for writing IRC bots in Java.
 In particular, this project is a fork of jibble.org's [PircBot](http://www.jibble.org/pircbot.php) (version 1.5.0).
 This project adds to PircBot:

 * SSL support
 * The `ConfigurablePircBot` class, allowing IRC bots to be configured easily